HronecM/Maze-Solving-Algorithms/README.md

 S = Start tile
 X = End tile

-Or through a Bitmap with two empty spaces in the outerwalls which get assigned as Start and End randomly or through user input
+Or through a Bitmap with a red start and green enter or with two empty spaces in the outer walls with start and end selected randomly

-It is assumed that all input mazes are solvable
+It is assumed all input mazes are solvable and have a single end and single start

 Credits:
 John Songs [A Comparison of Pathfinding Algorithms](https://www.youtube.com/watch?v=GC-nBgi9r0U)